howardisaacson/Intro-to-Astro-2021/Week1_Intro_unix_python/how_to_read_scientific_papers.md

 Mendeley allows you to download papers and keep them stored in a single, organized library on your own computer.
 You can also sort papers into cetegories and annotate them (similar to google docs) so you can have notes, definitions, etc. on-hand.

-## Closely Reading science papers:
+## Closely Reading Science Papers:

 For your assignment this week, please read the paper of the week thoroughly.
 Try to observe the following note-taking strategy (or use something similar that works for you!):